KhoiBui16/factorial_app/README.md

 ## 📬 Contact
 For suggestions, feedback, or contributions:
-+ Open an Issue
-+ Submit a Pull Request
-+ Or reach out via email: khoibui1601.email@example.com
++ 📧 Email: khoibui1601.email@example.com
++ 🐛 Report an issue or submit a pull request